KevinXuxuxu/blog/posts/building_private_cloud_local_container_registry.md

 Since we're creating and using "self-signed" SSL certificates, we need to "trust" the cert from where you're trying to access it.
 The way of doing that varies by the OS/Distro you are running on your nodes.
 - To access registry from docker client, add certs to `/etc/docker/certs.d/cr.local.example.com:5000/`[^3]
 - To access registry from k8s cluster, the certs need to be trusted by from the OS on each node.
-For Debian based OS (Ubuntu, RPiOS), copy `.crt` file to `/usr/local/share/ca-certificates/`, and run `sudo update-ca-certificates` to make it effective.
+For Debian based OS (Ubuntu, RPiOS), copy `.crt` file to `/usr/local/share/ca-certificates/`, run `sudo update-ca-certificates` and **restart the node**[^4] to make it effective.

 [^3]: In my case I need to access from docker on my MacOS because I do all my work there, including building and managing images.
-To do that you should be able to open the `.crt` file using the Keychain Access program and trust it on OS level.
+To do that you should be able to open the `.crt` file using the Keychain Access program and trust it on OS level. *(Updated 2025-02-10)* The certificate trusting for different kind of docker daemons varies.
+Since I switched to [Colima](https://github.com/abiosoft/colima), the new cert should be put into `~/.docker/certs.d/cr.local.example.com/`, and a restart of the docker daemon (which ever you're using) is most likely needed as well.

+[^4]: *(Updated 2025-02-10)* The k3s server and agent need restarting to be aware of the changed certificate trust.
+Took stupid me a painful 1.5h because of this missed step.

 Finally, we need to add `cr.local.example.com` to our local DNS server, so that it's accessible not only from within the cluster, but also within your home subnet.
 As we introduced in [Local DNS](/blog/post/building_private_cloud_local_dns/#the_corefile), use the following command to edit CoreDNS config file and add `cr.local.example.com` as a new host in `NodeHosts` block, and point to any node IP.
 ```shell